-While we are talking heart crafts, you are going to flip over this puzzle heart by Rebecca.
+While we are talking heart crafts, you will flip over this puzzle heart by Rebecca.

 If you are like me and love hearts for Valentine’s Day, then this pretty heart tree by Maria is going to pull at our heartstrings.

-Show your love with an easy DIY heart wall hanger created by my friend Chas.
+Show your love with an easy DIY heart wall hanger created by Chas.

 What could be better than some super cute signs for Valentine’s Day?
 My friend Sam is sharing her DIY handpainted block signs today.

 My local blogging friend, Kirstin, has a magazine-worthy home that she decorates for each holiday.
 It is the envy of the town.
-She is sharing her Boho Valentine’s Decor, and I think you are going to love it.
+She shares her Boho Valentine’s Decor, and I think you will love it.

 Another magazine-worthy home I have been swooning over belongs to Mary from Life at Bella Terra.
 Mary is sharing how she is setting a romantic table for two.
 She is making the best of the current health crisis with a date-at-home setting.

-If you like a romantic setting for your Valentine’s dinner, my friend Cindy has decorated her hutch in a romantic French cottage style.
+If you like a romantic setting for your Valentine’s dinner, my friend Cindy has decorated her buffet in a romantic French cottage style.

-You might also enjoy a rustic DIY raffia heart by my friend, Agnes.
+You might also enjoy a rustic DIY raffia heart by Agnes.

-Please join my fun Facebook crafting group HERE and be inspired, and meet new friends.
+Please join my fun Facebook crafting group HERE, be inspired, and meet new friends.